HEUER Chronosplit Modules and Repairs

 Stage 2 - H2a Module Conversion

-The purpose of Stage 2 is to recover and test the prospectively reusable original Calibre 100 Heuer Chronosplit parts with the aim to reuse both the old original Heuer LED and LCD display panels.
+The purpose of Stage 2 is to recover and test the prospectively reusable original Calibre 100 Heuer Chronosplit parts to reuse both the old original Heuer LED and LCD display panels.

 Once the parts have been carefully harvested from the dead module the old Chronosplit LED and LCD displays are tested to ensure they function properly and have no dead segments or digits.
 If the displays fully pass testing and are deemed reusable you have the option to convert your Chronosplit Calibre 100 module to a Rawsar H2a module.